eieioxyz/Dotfiles-Show-and-Tell/ROLL-CALL.md

 - [Catalin Ciubotaru](https://github.com/FunnyGhost/dotfiles): I'm a Front End developer at SnappCar.
 I mainly use Angular but I'm always curious about other stuff and try to learn as much as possible.
 I also enjoy drawing, dogs, movies, books and all that.
 - [Sebastian Velasco](https://github.com/sebasvelasco353/.dotfiles): I'm a Front End developer that uses Vue, Firebase, arduino and other libraries, frameworks and tech stacks for both personal and profesional projects.
 - [Patrick McDonald](https://github.com/WhatsThatItsPat/dotfiles): I'm a full stack mobile dev and enjoy using Firebase, RxJS, Angular, and Ionic.
 And more recently, I'm a course creator.
-- [Javier Zavaleta](https://github.com/JavaZava/dotfiles): I'm a Technical Leader focused in web projects but who has worked in mobile as well.
-I love learning technologies and techniques that can be translated into making my team's life easier and removing roadblocks.